zxc-daun/x-next/README.md

 You should run `npm run build` again any time you make changes to the site.

 Note: If you are already running a webserver on port 80 (e.g. Macs usually have the Apache webserver running on port 80) you can still start the example in production mode by passing a different port as an Environment Variable when starting (e.g. `PORT=3000 npm start`).

-## Configuring
-API_KEY can be easilly gained from https://www.themoviedb.org/ If you configure a .env file (just copy [.env.example](https://github.com/iaincollins/nextjs-starter/blob/master/.env.example) over to '.env' and fill in the options) you can configure a range of options.

-See the [AUTHENTICATION.md](https://github.com/iaincollins/nextjs-starter/blob/master/AUTHENTICATION.md) for how to set up oAuth if you want to do that.
-It suggested you start with Twitter as it's the easiest to get working.

 ----